Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Results

-The differences in the results of the \code{FLASH} simulations and the \code{GR1D}-GREP simulations are the result of the neglected transport terms in \code{FLASH}: \emph{1)} inelastic neutrino-electron scattering, \emph{2)} energy-group coupling, and \emph{3)} velocity dependence.
-Understanding these differences is important in order to justify these assumptions for our multidimensional work and quantify the effect they may have.
-We comment on each of these assumptions individually below.
+The differences that are seen between the \code{GR1D} and \code{GR1D}-GREP collapse results are due to the differences between the Newtonian hydrodynamics + GR effective potential gravity and GR hydrodynamics + GR gravity.
+These differences are also on the order of the differences between the \code{FLASH} simulations and the \code{GR1D}-GREP simulations, which differ on the hydrodynamics.
+With the exception of the heavy-lepton neutrino quantities, which are discussed below, the various calculations differ by $\sim2-5\%$ in the neutrino luminosities and root mean square energies.
+The differences in the heating related quantities are somewhat larger, $\sim 10\%$, owing to their non-linearly dependence on the neutrino field.

-{\underline{Assumption 1}}: Inelastic neutrino-electron scattering (NES).
-NES plays a dominant role during the collapse phase where down-scattering of neutrinos allows a faster deleptonization of the core.
-Along with a proper treatment of neutrino advection via velocity terms, it is important in setting the structure of the inner core at the time of bounce \citep{bruenn:85}.
-All our simulations include this important role of NES as the evolution of the collapse phase is always performed in \code{GR1D}, which includes NES.
-After bounce, the main influence of NES is to down-scatter heavy-lepton neutrinos \citep{thompson:03}.
-Electron-type neutrino and antineutrinos are emitted at too low of a density, and have charged-current interactions that overwhelm NES.
-In \fref{fig:s15WW95_compare}, we see the consequence of ignoring NES in the root mean squared heavy-lepton neutrino energies and luminosities.
-The \code{FLASH} simulations, both GREP and NW, have on average 4-6\,MeV higher ($\sim 25\%$) heavy-lepton $\nu_x$ root mean squared energy and $2-3\times10^{51}$\,erg\,s$^{-1}$ ($\sim 10\%$) higher luminosities, consistent with the observations of \cite{thompson:03}.
-However, within the time simulated, the different $\nu_x$ luminosities or the extra heating at higher densities supplied by inelastic NES does not have an influence on the electron-type neutrino luminosities or energies, and therefore the heating quantities.
+The largest difference between the \code{GR1D} and \code{FLASH} results is seen in the heavy-lepton sector which is a direct result of the neglect of inelastic neutrino-electron scattering (NES).
+After bounce, the main effect of NES is to down-scatter neutrinos \citep{thompson:03}.
+Electron-type neutrino and antineutrinos have charged-current interactions that keep those neutrinos thermodynamically coupled to the matter until low densities where NES is not as effective.
+However, heavy-lepton neutrinos, which lack these charged-current interactions, experience a large scattering dominated region where NES plays an important role.
+The \code{FLASH} simulations, both GREP and NW, have on average 4-6\,MeV higher ($\sim25\%$) heavy-lepton $\nu_x$ root mean squared energy and $\sim2\times10^{51}$\,erg\,s$^{-1}$ ($\sim10\%$) higher luminosities, consistent with the observations of \cite{thompson:03}.
+However, within the time simulated, the different $\nu_x$ luminosities or the additional heating at higher densities supplied by inelastic NES does not have an influence on the electron-type neutrino luminosities or energies, and therefore the heating quantities.
 For the purposes of neutrino signal prediction, this assumption is quite severe, however there is little effect on the early core-collapse supernova dynamics.